-Leigh Bardugo's 'Ninth House' Showed Me There's More Than One Way To Be A Survivor
+Leigh Bardugo's New Book Showed Me There Are Many Ways To Be A Survivor

 When I survived a rape on campus in 2012, my life began to revolve around a singular question: How do I survive?
 What does it mean to be a survivor?
 Who will I become now?

 This article contains references to sexual assault and harassment which may be triggering for some readers.

 Inej Ghafa in Leigh Bardugo’s Six of Crows and Crooked Kingdom is the kind of sexual violence survivor I have always wanted to be: Kind, patient, compassionate, and strong.
 Her inner mantra — "Climb, Inej" — became a mantra for me, too.

 Bardugo doesn't shy away from the impact trauma has on survivors in her Six of Crows series, which is partially why I was so drawn to the books.
 It was this willingness to excavate the darker aspects of life that drew me to her first adult novel, Ninth House.
 The book centers on Galaxy "Alex" Stern, a freshman at Yale University who doesn't fit the "typical" mold of an Ivy League student.
 She's a high school dropout who used drugs to help cope with her traumatic past and unusual ability to see Grays, or ghosts that walk the earth.
 She's at Yale under the terms of an unusual agreement: In exchange for admission and tuition, she serves as member of Lethe House, which monitors the activities of the university’s secret societies and keeps them from tampering with forbidden magic — or at least tempering too much.

 Ninth House is not a book for everyone.
 It is a book about survivors doing the hard word of surviving.